Insights in your inbox

 4. The plan wasn’t clear and actionable for them to feel they would be successful

-While this can be of some use, it’s the execution that many companies struggle with, meaning that it may not be feasible for them to act on the prescriptions they’ve been given — especially if they’re vague or unhelpful.
+While this can be of some use, it’s the execution that many companies struggle with.
+Implementing strategies effectively is crucial for success.
+Companies often find it challenging to act on the prescriptions they’ve been given, especially when the advice is vague or lacks practical guidance.
+This can hinder their ability to make meaningful progress or improvements based on the recommendations provided.

 What to do instead